 The cloud environment is changing fast.
 DevOps and FinOps are becoming the norm, and those ahead of the curve are already using cloud-native DevOps.
 This transformation can be a challenge for many organizations in terms of in-house skills, knowledge and the demands made on changing organizational cultures, for example.

-Cloud expert services such as those offered by Orange Business Services provide organizations with the help to quickly unlock the business value of cloud and help them move up the cloud maturity scale faster.
+Cloud expert services such as those offered by Orange Business provide organizations with the help to quickly unlock the business value of cloud and help them move up the cloud maturity scale faster.